pvbliiix/destruction-derby/README.md

 - no flash

 # How to use
-Inject compiled DLL into a CS:GO process (do some research lmao) Press F8 to toggle no flash
-Press F9 to toggle triggerbot
+Inject compiled DLL into a CS:GO process (do some research for it).
+Once injected, press F8 to toggle no flash or F9 to toggle triggerbot

 # Upcoming
 - wallhack